 - Something expensive?

-Any B2B vendor selling anything relatively new, complex or expensive could benefit from a white paper.
+Any B2B vendor selling anything relatively new, complex, or expensive could benefit from a white paper.

 Whether you’re selling a product, a service, a technology, or a methodology, you still need one.

-Question #1: Selling something new?
+Question #1: Are you selling something new?